novoda/github-reports/README.md

 database
 * [`aws`](aws/README.md) contains the components to be deployed on Amazon AWS
 * [`reports-batch-aws`](reports-batch-aws/README.md) contains a CLI to query the Github APIs from Amazon AWS and store retrieved data on the database
+* [`lambda`](lambda/README.md) contains the Amazon AWS Lambda function that will recurse over itself, using SQS, to fetch and store Github data
 * [`reports-stats`](reports-stats/README.md) contains a CLI to query for statistics on data available on the database